StaPH-B/CDPHE/image-information.md

   * delete redundant sections
   * change order to reflect that of the type_pipe script
   * show location of various databases (Kraken, Mash, serotypefinder, etc.)
-  * add install instructions for SRA-toolkit
+  * add install instructions for Basemount

 ### Software/Tools used (in order they appear in type_pipe_X.X.sh)
 | Software | Version | commands used (if not the name of the tool) |